NolanRapp/cs32-proj1/README.md

                 scanToken:
                     This implements std::deque to assign the current token to a variable called nextToken, and peek ahead at the next token.

+Part 3: Conditionals
+    The purpose of the third checkpoint is to implement booleans into our current parsing and evaluating logic in order to support statements in our language.
+The goal is to be able to support statements like "if" and "while" that evaluate to boolean true or false.

+        Booleans:
+            A new data type, booleans, are now supported in our program.
+Boolean-returning or boolean evaluating operations, like equality/inequality, comparison, logical and/exclusive/inclusive, and boolean assignment are now supported.
+This required updating New_Parser.cpp, AST.cpp, Token.h and Lexer.cpp to recognize these new operators and be able to handle boolean evaluations.

+                Important Additions:
+                    New_Parser:
+                        New operators were added to the Recursive Descent Parser to agree with the precedence order defined on the F23 Github page.
+These included comparison, equality, and logical operators.
+Assignments were also updated to handle variable assignments to booleans as well as numbers. parseForCalc() function was added to handle parsing for specifically calc.cpp, for Track A of Scrypt 03.
+                    AST:
+                        The AST TreeNodes were modified slightly to handle boolean and double evaluations seperately.
+The type of token is determined when constructing the deque in the lexer, and this type determines which evaluation to enter when constructing the AST (double or bool).
+Logic for evaulating these new operators was added.
+Additionally, a new TreeAssign class was created to specially handle assignment nodes, seperately from operator nodes.
+                    Token:
+                        The token class was expanded to include the type of token (enum class Type) when the constructor is called from the lexer.
+This made AST and New_Parser more readable and convenient.

+        Statements: